colinrr/locust/README.md

 A collection of useful sub-functions

 **plot-tools/**
-Various functions for plotting processing outputs
+Various functions for plotting processing outputs.
+Example usages can be found in workflow drivers (e.g. workFlowDriver.m, preProcWorfklow_25A0.m, pulseTrackAnalysisDriver.m  )

 ---
 ## NOTES FOR USING PULSETRACKER ALGORITHM